rust-lang/rfcs/0000-backtrace-in-core.md

 /*
 The other one is a potential code bloat in `no_std` contexts, so a possible alternative may be only enabling the `Backtrace` conditionally via `cfg` settings. (not so sure about this though)
-`no_std` code bloat - Mara mentioned out `Error:backtrace` also seems to be blocking??
 */

 # Rationale and alternatives